freerange/site/soups/weeklinks/week-242-links.snip.markdown

 How best to integrate visual design into the agile process is a subject close to our hearts.
 I found this (somewhat old) article written from a designer's perspective particularly illuminating.

 > Agile is deliberately light on documentation.
 Great -- more time to spend on thinking and designing.
 Given this bias, static page comps and wireframes are a dead end.
-They’re simply too rigid for Agile, particularly now that the page is no longer the atomic unit of the web.
+They're simply too rigid for Agile, particularly now that the page is no longer the atomic unit of the web.

 I've often read about sketching, paper-prototyping & HTML-prototyping as good ways for designers to integrate with an agile workflow, but it still seems to be the exception rather than the rule.